sandeepmj/javascript-variables-comparison-operators/README.md

 The Style Object
 </h3>
 <p>
 	Color is just one of about 100 styling objects.
 Find the <a href="http://www.w3schools.com/jsref/dom_obj_style.asp">full list here</a>.
+I use just a fraction of these, but feel free to experiment.
 </p>
 <p>
 Add the following between the script tags: